About Montgomery County

 Sheriff & Law Enforcement

-The Montgomery County Sheriff's Office is responsible for law enforcement across the unincorporated areas of the county.
-This office is tasked with patrolling rural regions, managing the county jail, processing arrests, and maintaining criminal records.
-The Sheriff's Office plays a crucial role in community safety and offers programs such as neighborhood watch initiatives and crime prevention education.
-The office also has specialized divisions that handle investigations and emergency response, ensuring comprehensive law enforcement services throughout the county.
+Montgomery County Sheriff's Office is responsible for law enforcement across the unincorporated areas of Montgomery County.
+This office is tasked with patrolling rural regions, managing Montgomery County jail, processing arrests, and maintaining criminal records.
+The office also has specialized divisions that handle investigations and emergency response, making sure of full law enforcement services throughout Montgomery County.

 Police Departments

-Law enforcement in Montgomery County is provided by the Montgomery County Sheriff's Office and the Mount Ida Police Department.
-The Sheriff's Office handles law enforcement in unincorporated areas, while the Mount Ida Police Department serves the city of Mount Ida.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+Law enforcement in Montgomery County is provided by Montgomery County Sheriff's Office and the Mount Ida Police Department.
+These agencies coordinate on major crimes and emergencies, making sure of full coverage and response throughout Montgomery County.
 Both agencies are committed to maintaining public safety and work together on initiatives to reduce crime and enhance community relations.

 Law Enforcement & Arrests

-The Montgomery County Sheriff's Office, located at 105 Highway 270 West in Mount Ida, Arkansas 71957, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office can be reached at (870) 867-3521 and is responsible for patrol, investigations, civil process service, and operation of the Montgomery County Detention Center.
+Montgomery County Sheriff's Office, located at 105 Highway 270 West in Mount Ida, Arkansas 71957, is the primary law enforcement agency for unincorporated areas of Montgomery County.
 Inmate lookup and jail roster information can be obtained by contacting the detention center directly at the Sheriff's Office main number or by visiting in person during business hours.

 • Citizens may request arrest records by submitting a written FOIA request to the Sheriff's Office or the appropriate municipal police department.